jut147/lumo-portfolio/BACKEND_STRUCTURE.md

     2. The form submission invokes a Server Action defined in `src/app/contact/actions.ts`.
     3. The Server Action function executes exclusively on the server.
     4. It receives and validates the form data (e.g., using Zod).
-    5. It uses the `supabaseClient` to perform the necessary database operation (e.g., `INSERT` into `contact_submissions`).
+    5. It attempts to process the data. **Note:** As of the last review, the actual submission logic (e.g., saving to a database like `contact_submissions` or sending an email) is currently a placeholder within the action function.
-    6. It returns a status (success or error) back to the client-side form for user feedback (e.g., displaying a success message or error details).
+    6. It returns a status (success or error) back to the client-side form for user feedback.
+Due to the placeholder logic, a successful validation currently returns a simulated success message.
 *   **Security:** Server Actions provide a robust security model.
 Database credentials and sensitive logic remain on the server, preventing exposure to the client.
 Input validation within the action is crucial.

 ## Environment Variables